prameswaraandhika/prameswaraandhika/README.md

 - LinkedIn: https://www.linkedin.com/in/prameswaradev/
 - Blog: https://prameswaradev.blogspot.com/

 ## Summary
 - I frequently solve problems on platforms such as HackerRank and LeetCode, which has helped me develop my problem-solving skills and stay up to date with the latest trends in programming
 - Currently working as freelance Software Developer.
 - As a Java Programming Instructor at the UKM Computer Club in my campus, I had the opportunity to teach Java programming concepts and techniques to fellow students.
+- I am a passionate Java Swing enthusiast, finding joy in crafting intuitive and interactive graphical user interfaces using this powerful Java library.
+I enjoy leveraging Java Swing's capabilities to create visually appealing and user-friendly applications.

 ## Tools & Technologies
 ![Java](https://img.shields.io/badge/java-red.svg?style=for-the-badge&logo=openjdk&logoColor=white)